tomadams100/TaskElf/README.md

 # Task Elf

-Lot's to do before Christmas?
+Lots to do before Christmas?
 Feeling like one of Santa's elves?
 Don't worry, we've got you covered!
 Task Elf is here to help 🎄

 With Task Elf you can easily manage tasks, edit them, and assign them to people.